Motivational Theories for Early Childhood Supervision

 - Salary and benefits

-- Supervisor or a teacher should be involved in decision making process of a child and should also give opinions and views.
+- A supervisor or teacher should be involved in a child’s decision-making process and give opinions and views.

-- Their strengths and weaknesses must be identified and proper training and guidance should be provided so that there is improvement in performance.
+- Their strengths and weaknesses must be identified, and proper training and guidance should be provided so that there is a performance improvement.

-- Individual needs of the teachers should be taken care of so that they remain motivated.
+- The individual needs of the teachers should be taken care of so that they remain motivated.

-- Constructive positive feedback on performance should be given while observing during supervision so that it helps in their career growth.
+- Constructive, positive feedback on performance should be given while observing supervision to help their career growth.

-- Identifying them with their mistakes so that they learn from them and work in close proximity by improving performance.
+- Identify their mistakes so that they learn from them and work nearby by improving performance.

-- Job promotion is really important as it would help the teacher to closely assess her own performance.
-It shall boost confidence and self worth.
+- Job promotion is essential as it would help the teacher to assess her own performance closely.
+It shall boost confidence and self-worth.

-- A motivated supervisor or a teacher has an important role to be played in child’s initial years by contributing to their intellect and work habits.
-As they are the child’s first guide after parents.
+- A motivated supervisor or teacher has an important role in the child’s initial years by contributing to their intellect and work habits.
+They are the child’s first guide after parents.

 Role of Supervisor in Childcare

 - A supervisor needs to act as a communicator and a facilitator for the children.
-The ideas should be properly communicated so that the child and his views on the same is analyzed to know his mental development.
+The ideas should be properly communicated so that the child and his views are analyzed to know his mental development.
 They should be allowed to learn independently.

-- The supervisor must treat all his students equally without allowing them to grow insecured and jealous.
+- The supervisor must treat all his students equally without allowing them to grow insecure and jealous.

 - The classroom physical activity should be paired with their studies.
-For instance, the students are being taught about plants in their school.
-So, simultaneously they could be motivated to plant saplings and plants in the school and in thir homes backyard.
+For instance, the students are being taught about plants in their schools.
+So, simultaneously they could be motivated to plant saplings and plants in the school and the backyard of their home.

-- Supervisor must show a positive attitude towards their performance that improves child’s confidence and personality.
+- Supervisors must show a positive attitude towards their performance that improves a child’s confidence and personality.